nils-mathieu/piscine-rust/STORY.md

 "I knew you were up to no good!"
 Kevin yelled, proud of having found the runaway.

 "You know nothing about me," Cedric retorted.
-"It's the only way!"
+"It's the only way!
+Everything I do just keeps breaking apart!"

 Kevin had heard the rumors too.
 Cedric was sure of it.
 It wasn't really a legend, nor was it a myth, but something that somehow some people knew about within the academy.
 Not really a secret, but not